 The Shabbat Shalom Room of Peace is situated off a busy hallway on the ground floor of the McPheeters building and is designed to create soul-deep quiet in the midst of life.
 Many students stop by on their way to the Counseling or Intercultural Studies departments to orient themselves to the Spirit of God before taking up their books.
 If you have time, pause and read the ‘litany of a person’ scripted on the banner in the hallway.
 Prayer connects us with our true humanity in the presence of God.

 Fletcher Chapel is uniquely designed for the celebration of Eucharist.
 Take note of the table in the middle of the room.
-Although this chapel is often used as a classroom for studies in Spiritual Formation, the roomserves best as a sacred space for a communal practice of feasting at the Lord’s table.
-Eucharistic services are held daily (except Wednesdays) at noon.
+Although this chapel is sometimes used as a classroom for studies in Spiritual Formation, the room serves best as a sacred space for a communal practice of feasting at the Lord’s table.
+Eucharistic services are held at noon.
 All are welcome.

-During Communion on Wednesdays, trained prayer ministers from the Asbury Healing Academy are available to pray for you.
+During Communion on Wednesdays, trained prayer ministers are available to pray for you.
 Whether you’d like specific prayer for healing, or simply someone to intercede with you for a prayer request, members of this team will come alongside you in seeking the Lord.